emu-russia/psxcpu/netlist/Readme.md

 # Netlist

-This section is about restoring Netlist connections of standard cells, custom units and PSXCPU terminals.
+This section is about restoring netlist connections of standard cells, custom units and PSXCPU terminals.

 ## Master Dataset